ryan-tabar/Sudoku-game-using-SDL2/README.md

 ## Requirements
 - Microsoft Visual Studio
-- SDL2 and SDL TTF (already included in Dependencies folder)
+- SDL2 (already included in Dependencies folder)

 ## How to build and run
 - Open Microsoft Visual Studio